coding: utf-8

 def __iter__(self): return self.files.__iter__() def __next__(self): return self.files.__next__() def __getitem__(self, slice): return self.files.__getitem__(slice)

-def _user_wants_to_exit(): # pragma: no cover # Fixes py2.x try: my_input = raw_input except NameError: my_input = input try: answer = my_input("Do you want to continue [Y/n]") except EOFError: return True if answer.lower().strip() in ["n", "no"]: return True return False
+def _user_wants_to_exit(): # pragma: no cover try: answer = get_input("Do you want to continue [Y/n]") except EOFError: return True if answer.lower().strip() in ["n", "no"]: return True return False

-[docs]class EditorError(Exception): """Base class for exceptions raised by `Editor`"""
+[docs] class EditorError(Exception): """Base class for exceptions raised by `Editor`"""

-[docs]class Editor(object): # pragma: no cover DEFAULT_EDITOR = "vi" Error = EditorError def __init__(self, editor=None): if editor is None: self.editor = os.getenv("EDITOR", self.DEFAULT_EDITOR) else: self.editor = str(editor)
+[docs] class Editor: # pragma: no cover DEFAULT_EDITOR = "vi" Error = EditorError def __init__(self, editor=None): if editor is None: self.editor = os.getenv("EDITOR", self.DEFAULT_EDITOR) else: self.editor = str(editor)

-[docs] def edit_file(self, fname): retcode = call([self.editor, fname]) if retcode != 0: cprint("Retcode %s while editing file: %s" % (retcode, fname), "red") return retcode
+[docs] def edit_file(self, filepath): retcode = call([self.editor, filepath]) if retcode != 0: cprint("Retcode %s while editing file: %s" % (retcode, filepath), "red") return retcode

-[docs] def edit_files(self, fnames, ask_for_exit=True): for idx, fname in enumerate(list_strings(fnames)): exit_status = self.edit_file(fname) if exit_status != 0: return exit_status if ask_for_exit and idx != len(fnames) - 1 and _user_wants_to_exit(): break return 0
+[docs] def edit_files(self, filepaths, ask_for_exit=True): for idx, fname in enumerate(list_strings(filepaths)): exit_status = self.edit_file(fname) if exit_status != 0: return exit_status if ask_for_exit and idx != len(filepaths) - 1 and _user_wants_to_exit(): break return 0